overload-development-community/olmod/README.md

 - If you installed Overload yourself, extract olmod in the Overload main directory (where `Overload.exe` is also located).

+- Run `olmod.exe` instead of `Overload.exe`

+- Use `olmod.exe -nographcs -batchmode` to start a server

 #### What does it do